itrabbit/rid/README.md

 # Unique ID Generator

-Use 6 byte for submission time.
+Use 6 byte for submission time (UTC).
 You can use for SQL.

 #### Identifier structure:

-- `4-byte` value representing the seconds since the Unix epoch
+- `4-byte` value representing the seconds since the 2018-01-01 epoch

 - `1-byte` hardware address CRC4 ID